 - Parmesan Cheese: don’t skip this ingredient, this turns it from a regular Alfredo into a parmesan Alfredo and makes a big difference in taste.

 - Pasta: No need to use special pasta.
 Red Lobster uses linguini, but I only had spaghetti noodles.
 You can use fettuccine, linguini, spaghetti, or angel hair pasta.

-- Melt butter and then whisk in flour, allow the flour to cook for 2-3 minutes.
+- Melt butter over medium/medium-high heat and then whisk in flour, allow the flour to cook for 2-3 minutes.